ll79/AI_CRYPTO_STARTUP/courses/en/AI_CRYPTO_STARTUP/DESCRIPTION.md

-    Learn to integrate AI models with blockchain technologies to create decentralized applications. 🔗🤖 Develop your own tokenomics and business models for crypto projects. 💰📊 Master the principles of forming and managing a distributed team of developers. 👥🌐 Learn to attract investments and monetize Open Source projects. 💼💸 Create a marketing strategy for promoting a technology startup. 📣📈 Master project management methods in a rapidly changing market. ⏱️🔄 Learn to build a community around your project and work with contributors. 🌍🤝
+    Learn to integrate AI models with blockchain technologies to create decentralized applications. 🔗🤖 Develop your own tokenomics and business models for crypto projects. 💰📊 Master the principles of forming and managing a distributed team of developers. 👥🌐 Learn to attract investments and develop sustainable Open Source projects. 💼📈 Create a marketing strategy for promoting a technology startup. 📣📈 Master project management methods in a rapidly changing market. ⏱️🔄 Learn to build a community around your project and work with contributors. 🌍🤝